 How Playing on the Playground Can Help Kids Build Confidence

-People who regularly work with children know just how vital and impactful self-confidence is in their development.
-Children with healthy self-esteem are proud of their accomplishments feel more confident about their ability to succeed in the future.
+People who work with children regularly know just how vital and impactful self-confidence is in their development.
+Children with healthy self-esteem are proud of their accomplishments and feel more confident about their ability to succeed in the future.
 Further, they enjoy more significant levels of peer- and self-acceptance.
-Overall, building kids’ confidence helps them be their best at home, socially, academically, and personally and is a vital part of healthy child development.
+Overall, building kids’ confidence helps them be their best at home, socially, academically, and personally, and is a vital part of healthy child development.
 The playground is a prime spot for building a child’s self-confidence.

 Read the full article or jump to a specific section:

 - What Causes Lack of Confidence in a Child?

 - How Time On the Playground Can Build Self-Confidence

 A healthy sense of self-esteem helps prepare kids for the challenges they’ll face as they grow up.
 While kids may display different signs, here are some that could indicate potentially low self-esteem.

 1. They Express Less Interest